things-to-do

 Public transport does exist, though it's not always essential.

-Buses cover just about every corner of the city, but we'll be honest: with kids, they can feel more hassle than help.
+Buses cover just about every corner of the city, but I'll be honest: with kids, they can feel more hassle than help.

 Between figuring out routes and buying multiple tickets, it often works out just as easily (and not much more expensive) to hop in a taxi for shorter trips.
 Still, if you're confident with directions and not travelling at rush hour, they're a budget-friendly way to get around.